NET WORTH: Unknown

 HUMAN SERVICES & HUMANITARIAN: Fat Tire Foundation grantees include Second Harvest Food Bank, Human Rights Watch, and Ecumenical Hunger Program.

 LOOKING FORWARD: Jordan is only in his 50s and still very much engaged in business.
-Perhaps more money will move out of the Fat Tire Foundation in the coming years.
+The Fat Tire Foundation is likely to engage in more grantmaking in the coming years.

 The Fat Tire Foundation